 Coconut milk also has healthy fats and contributes to the smooth texture.
 It has a high concentration of MCTs which encourage the body to burn fat.

 A scoop of protein powder ups the nutritional value again.
 By choosing a protein powder with no added sugar, you are keeping the glycemic index low.
+Also, choose a protein powder that has a short ingredient list.
+Below is the list of my favorite protein powders:

 The combination of healthy fats and proteins in the low carb smoothie recipe keeps it balanced for people with a variety of dietary needs.